Dear Evan Hansen: Productions

-Original Washington, D.C., production
+Washington D.C.
+(2015)

-Dear Evan Hansen premiered at the Arena Stage in Washington, D.C., running from July 10 to August 23, 2015.
+Dear Evan Hansen premiered at the Arena Stage in Washington, D.C., running from July 30 to August 23, 2015.
 Directed by Michael Greif, the production featured orchestrations by Alex Lacamoire, music direction by Ben Cohn, set design by David Korins and projection design by Peter Nigrini.
 Ben Platt featured in the title role.

-Original off-Broadway production
+Off-Broadway (2016)

 The musical opened off-Broadway at the Second Stage Theater on March 26, 2016, in previews, with the official opening on May 1.
-The cast featured Ben Platt, Laura Dreyfuss, Mike Faist, Rachel Bay Jones, Will Roland, John Dossett, and Jennifer Laura Thompson repeating their roles from the Arena Stage production.
-New cast members were Michael Park and Kristolyn Lloyd.
+The cast featured Ben Platt, Laura Dreyfuss, Mike Faist, Rachel Bay Jones, Will Roland, and Jennifer Laura Thompson repeating their roles from the Arena Stage production.
+New cast members were John Dossett and Kristolyn Lloyd.
 Michael Greif again directed, with choreography by Danny Mefford.
 The off-Broadway engagement closed on May 29, 2016.

-Original Broadway production
+Broadway (2016–2022)

 The show premiered on Broadway on November 14, 2016, in previews, and officially opened on December 4.
 After announcing that performances would take place at the Belasco Theatre, in mid-September 2016, producers announced that the show would instead perform at the Music Box Theatre.
 Michael Park, who originated the role of Larry in the Arena Stage production, returned for the Broadway production (replacing John Dossett who went on to the musical War Paint).
 All other cast members from the Second Stage production returned for the Broadway engagement.
 Ben Platt played his last performance on November 19, 2017.
 Noah Galvin replaced Platt on November 21, 2017, and played until February 2018.
 Taylor Trensch played two performances in the show before officially replacing Galvin on February 6, 2018.
 The 2018 Jimmy Award winner, Andrew Barth Feldman, made his Broadway debut, replacing Trensch, on January 30, 2019.
-Zachary Noah Piser serves at the alternate for the role of Evan and has performances Wednesday and Saturday matinees.
 After Andrew's run was over, Jordan Fisher assumed the role of Evan Hansen on January 28, 2020.

 In November 2018, producers donated several items from the Broadway run of the musical, including a shirt, arm cast, button for The Connor Project, copy of the "Dear Evan Hansen" letter, and a piece of sheet music, to the National Museum of American History at the Smithsonian Institution.

 On March 12, 2020, the show suspended production due to the COVID-19 pandemic.
 Performances resumed on December 11, 2021, with Fisher returning as Evan Hansen.
 The returning company included all who were there at the time of the shutdown.
-The show played its final performance on Broadway on September 18, 2022 after 21 preview performances and 1,678 regular performances.
+The show played its final performance on Broadway on September 18, 2022, after 21 preview performances and 1,678 regular performances, though some sources tally the full run at 1,672 regular performances.